nextwebb/blog-posts/ckhjb8rao01it7ys1167n4f27.md

 docker-compose up
 ```

-That’s a simple  introduction to how application containers can help your team solve many common packaging, distribution, operational problems, and ship better software
+That’s a simple  introduction to how application containers can help your team solve many common packaging, distribution, and operational problems; while helping you ship better software
 🤓.

 Thanks for the audience and I hope you found this article helpful 🤗.
 Feel free to reach out to me on  [Github](https://github.com/nextwebb), [Twitter](https://twitter.com/i_am_nextwebb) and [LinkedIn](https://www.linkedin.com/in/peterson-oaikhenah-102645144/).